A.K.A. Dr. Ulysses Blackthorne, Monster Hunter

 Forever Night, Forever Dead (1970) dir.
 Sam Krag

-A great title for a truly awful film also released as From Hell it Came.
+A great title for a truly awful film.
 A plant-monster invades the sewers of Los Angeles, and by night its tentacles reach up into the plumbing of the unsuspecting.
 Before it is killed by 50,000 gallons of weed-killer (over the objections of a group of hippies) the plant devours hundreds of bathing women or constipated old people.
 The plant’s final rampage includes it terrorizing a hippie commune’s composting-toilet system.

 In fact, Krag (who died on a toilet in 1994) seemed to have a fetish for constipation, given the seven toilet scenes in this movie.
 Hobson plays an unnamed British botanist who examines a plant sample brought in by LAPD.
 “It’s not of any known species or variety!”
 He exclaims.
 Of course, his curiosity and desire for scientific fame lead him to the site of the murder, and a half-open manhole nearby. . . .